Zeshanulhaq/Apple-Shop/README.md

 # APPLE SHOP
-it is a basic template shop using HTML CSS and JS the main purpose of this is to add it to my portfolio.
+it is a basic template shop using HTML CSS and JS the main purpose of this to creat new designs.